Exploring Gay Street in Downtown Knoxville

 408 S Gay St

-One of Knoxville’s most beloved dessert spots.
-Known for soft-serve made from local dairy, Cruze Farm serves up seasonal flavors with nostalgic charm.
-The staff wears red gingham dresses and the experience is as fun as the ice cream is delicious.
+One of Knoxville’s most beloved dessert stops.
+Known for soft-serve made with local dairy, Cruze Farm delights visitors with seasonal flavors, nostalgic charm, and friendly staff dressed in red gingham.

-As you stroll down Gay Street, take in the mix of 19th- and early 20th-century architecture.
-Many buildings have been restored and now house restaurants, offices, galleries, and loft apartments.
-The blend of historic charm and modern use gives the street its unique character.
+As you stroll down Gay Street, notice the blend of 19th- and early 20th-century architecture.
+Many historic buildings have been restored and now house restaurants, galleries, offices, and loft apartments.
+The street’s mix of historic character and modern energy makes it a signature Knoxville experience.